 Where customers store their code and configuration settings.

-AEM as a Cloud Service supports both Azure and AWS as cloud providers.
+AEM as a Cloud Service currently supports Azure.
+AWS support is a roadmap item.

 Content Delivery Network (CDN)

 AEM as Cloud Service is shipped with a default CDN.
 Its main purpose is to reduce latency by delivering cacheable content from the CDN nodes at the edge, near the browser.
 It is fully managed and configured for optimal performance of AEM applications.

 Each instance of the AEM as a Cloud service is isolated from the other instances.